2007 National Medal of Arts

 Arts patron, New York, NY

-The 2007 National Medal of Arts was awarded to arts patron Roy R. Neuberger and presented by President Bush on November 15, 2007 in an East Room ceremony.
-Mr. Neuberger received the award for “his longstanding personal patronage of America’s young and emerging visual artists.
-His keen eye and generous support has enriched American art.”
+The 2007 National Medal of Arts was awarded to arts patron Henry Z. Steinway and presented by President Bush on November 15, 2007 in an East Room ceremony.
+Mr. Steinway received the award for “his devotion to preserving and promoting quality craftsmanship and performance; as an arts patron and advocate for music and music education; and for continuing the fine tradition of the Steinway piano as an international symbol of American ingenuity and cultural excellence.”
 The National Medal of Arts is a presidential initiative managed by the National Endowment for the Arts.
 Photo by Michael Stewart for the National Endowment for the Arts

 < 2007 National Medal of Arts press release

 National Endowment for the Arts · an independent federal agency